Molten Ventures VCT (formerly Draper Esprit VCT)

 Dividends paid per calendar year

 Source: Morningstar.
-Past performance is no guide to the future.
-Dividends are variable and not guaranteed.
-The bar chart shows dividend per share paid in each calendar year to September 2023.
+Past performance is not a guide to the future.
+Dividends are not guaranteed.
+The graph shows the dividends paid per calendar year to 30/06/2024.

 Dividend Reinvestment Scheme